 Huawei, Teng: TO update the objectives as all use cases are not updated.

-Qualcomm, Thomas:

 Samsung, Ryan: 725 has never restricted the architecuture to be device specific.

 Test protocol is mentioned in Objective item 4.

-Qualcomm, Thomas: there has been a certain collaborative agreement
+Qualcomm, Thomas: there has been a certain collaborative agreement in the development of 725.

 Huawei, Teng: If some of the objectives can be extended to cater some of the 776 needs, then Huawei can co-sign the same.